TysonTran/LV_Real_Estate/README.md

 # Las Vegas Real Estate Portfolio Analysis

-The main goal for investors is to grow their money over the long term.
-While the goal is to pick the best investments, there will always be some that out perform others.
-The main goal of this analysis is to perform a comparative analysis of two investment properties located in Las Vegas, Nevada and understand how they fare against each other.
-Also to understand how turnover affects a real estate investment in terms of revenue and expenses.
+## Research Question: Is there a relationship between property turnover and profit from 2015-2021?

+### Inspiration
+The inspiration for the project originates from the dilemma of wanting the tenants to be happy and wanting to make more money as a business.
+This is a hard choice for most and most landlords tend to choose one or the other causing them to loose on lots of money with low rents or faced with high expenses through high turnover.
+The goal of this analysis is to see if there is a relationship and to find a inbetween that would make tenants stay long while landlords still make more money.

 ### Facts: